risk-first/website/menagerie/Complexity-Risk.md

 Starting a new project is always easier than continuing an existing one.
 And, more exciting.

 uSers and data add to complexity risk, especially hetrogenous requirements from lots of different users - should you add users like this?

+Inertia

+- You could describe complexity risk as inertia.
+- If you're carrying a lot of complexity, it makes the project _hard to change_.
+- If you're _scared of making changes_ it's _hard to change_.

+Testing and Code coverage (and compilation) _mitigate_ inertia, because it gives you the confidence to make change without having the entire project in your head.

+Dead end risk

+## Summary

+Dead-End Risk is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superceded by something else.

+Sometimes, the path from your starting point to your goal on the [Risk Landscape](Risk-Landscape) will take you to dead ends:  places where the only way towards your destination is to lose something, and do it again another way.

+## Examples

+-- The Re-write

+## Mitigating Practices

+[Design](Big-Design